 Rules on advertising

 If you advertise in the Netherlands, you must keep to the Dutch Advertising Code (Nederlandse Reclame Code, NRC).
-This applies to all advertising, regardless of the medium you use.
 The NRC describes the general rules on advertising and special advertising codes for specific products and services.
+It applies to all advertising, regardless of the medium you use.

 General rules on advertising

-The Dutch Advertising Code Authority (Stichting Reclame Code) has drawn up the Dutch Advertising Code (NRC).
+The Dutch Advertising Code (NRC) is drawn up by the Dutch Advertising Code Authority (Stichting Reclame Code).
 According to these rules advertising cannot:

 - be contrary to the law, the truth, good taste, and decency